neo-antonio/neo-antonio/README.md

 # Neo Antonio

 ###  About Me
 I'm an entrepreneurship college graduate.
-I'm interested in data analytics & AI development using Python and fullstack web development using HTML, CSS, and Javascript.
+I'm interested and studying in data analytics & AI development using Python and fullstack web development using HTML, CSS, and Javascript.

 ### Languages and Tools
 <div align="left">